-Barnard students in good academic standing are eligible to apply for funding.
-Seniors are not eligible for summer funding and first-year students may apply for a grant starting the summer after their first year.
+Barnard students in academic and disciplinary good standing are eligible to apply for funding.
+Seniors are not eligible for summer funding and first-year students may apply for a grant starting with the summer after their first year.
+International students may be eligible, but should contact the International and Intercultural Student Programs office (212-854-1777), prior to applying for a grant.
 Visiting students are not eligible to apply for funding.
-Previous internship grant recipients may apply for second grants but generally will be considered only after initial decisions for funding have been made.
+Previous internship grant recipients may apply for second grants but generally will be given lower priority for funding.
 Funding is not available for internships with political campaigns or for internships involved in direct proselytizing for religious work.

-The Summer 2013 Internship Grant Application is available here: http://tinyurl.com/summer13grantapp.
+The Spring 2017 Internship Grant Application is available HERE.

-The application deadline for the Summer 2013 Internship Grant Program is WEDNESDAY, APRIL 3, 2013 at 11:59PM.
+The application deadline for the Spring 2017 Internship Grant Program is February 10, 2017 at 12pm (noon).
 NO LATE OR INCOMPLETE APPLICATIONS WILL BE ACCEPTED FOR ANY REASON.
+Last miniute submissions are more likely to run into technical problems.

-Applicants must have secured their internship positions prior to completing the internship grant application.
+Applicants must have secured their internship positions by the internship grant orientation (if selected to recieve a grant award).

 Internship grants are awarded only for the internships specified on the students’ grant applications; grants are not transferable from one internship to another.